elliot-nelson/7tonshark/src/site/posts/making-of-js13k-2023-harold-is-heavy.md

 ## The visuals

-I had a great time Last year building within a specific palette, so I decided to do it again this year.
+I had a great time last year building within a specific palette, so I decided to do it again this year.

 I experimented with a large number of 16-color palettes, but eventually settled on [Indecision](https://lospec.com/palette-list/indecision) by [Nelson SMG](https://twitter.com/Warxwell) - the off-white and off-black and bright, flat colors seemed perfect for this project.